 The approved Infrastructure Development Site Plan (DSP#2021-00012) included a condition to allow the applicant to combine the tree canopy provided by the development blocks, private streets, Central Plaza, and Paseo to meet a minimum of 25 percent crown coverage.
 The intent of the condition is to ensure that the site achieves an urban built form while still meeting the overall crown coverage requirement.
-The condition also acknowledges that the publicly accessible open spaces, including the Paseo adjacent to Block I, will likely provide a significant contribution to the tree canopy requirement.
-An exhibit provided with this application demonstrated that Block I would need to contribute at least 13,797 sq. ft.
-(12.8%) of tree canopy toward the pooled crown coverage.
-The applicant is exceeding this minimum by providing 14,975 sq. ft.
-(13.9%) of tree canopy.
+The condition also acknowledges that the publicly accessible open spaces will likely provide a significant contribution to the tree canopy requirement.
+An exhibit provided with this application demonstrated that Block K would need to contribute at least 11,578 sq. ft.
+(11.7%) of tree canopy toward the pooled crown coverage.
+The applicant is exceeding this minimum by providing 18,479 sq. ft.
+(18.7%) of tree canopy.